O-notation in algorithm analysis: Primitive properties

+\begin{note}[Many preorders] These properties reveal that the preorders in different sets cannot be defined independently of each other; they are tightly connected by \property{Local} and \property{SubComp}.
+Rather, the problem is to find a consistent class of preorders $\setb{\domi : X \in U}$, where $U$ is a given universe. \end{note}

-A problem with the listed properties thus far is that the trivial preorder $\domis = \rc{X} \times \rc{X}$, for all $X \in U$, is able to fulfill them all; then the functions in $\rc{X}$ are all equivalent.
-Therefore, for the comparison to be useful, we need to require $\domi$ to distinguish at least some functions in $\rc{X}$, at least for some $X \in U$.
-The fundamental \defi{non-triviality} property is: \begin{itemize} \item \textbf{\property{One}}; $n \not\preceq_{\posi{\TN}} 1$. \end{itemize} Note that $1 \preceq_{\posi{\TN}} n$ already holds by \property{Order}; \property{One} prevents the order from collapsing due to equivalence.
+\begin{note}[Trivial dominance] A problem with the listed properties thus far is that the trivial preorder $\domis = \rc{X} \times \rc{X}$, for all $X \in U$, fulfills them all; then the functions in $\rc{X}$ are all equivalent.
+Therefore, for the comparison to be useful, we need to require $\domi$ to distinguish at least some functions in $\rc{X}$, at least for some $X \in U$. \end{note} The primitive \define{non\-/triviality property} is: \begin{description} \item[\property{One}] \\ $n \not\preceq_{\posi{\TN}} 1$. \end{description} Note that $1 \preceq_{\posi{\TN}} n$ already holds by \property{Order}; \property{One} prevents the order from collapsing due to equivalence.

 Finally, there is the question of robustness.
-Writing an algorithm is an iterative process, which causes the resource\-/consumption of an algorithm to change constantly.
+Writing an algorithm is an iterative process, which causes the cost function of an algorithm to change constantly.
 If every change is reflected in the ordering, then each change invalidates an existing complexity analysis of the algorithm.
 Worse, the change invalidates all the analyses of the algorithms which use the changed algorithm as a sub-algorithm.
 Since an algorithm may face hundreds or thousands of changes before stabilising into something usable in practice, such an approach is infeasible.
 Therefore, the ordering needs to introduce identification, to make it robust against small changes in the algorithms.
 But what is a small change?

-The key realization is that for a given algorithm $F \in \algo{P}$ it is often easy, with small changes, to produce an algorithm $G \in \algo{P}$, for which the improvement\-/ratio $\resource{F}/\resource{G}$ stays bounded\footnote{Assuming $\resource{F} > 0$.} \footnote{For example, change to use Single Instruction Multiple Data (SIMD) instructions}.
-In contrast, obtaining an unbounded improvement\-/ratio often requires considerable insight and fundamental changes to the way an algorithm works --- a new way of structuring data and making use of it.
+The key realization is that for a given algorithm $F \in \algo{P}$ it is often easy, with small changes, to produce an algorithm $G \in \algo{P}$, for which the improvement\-/ratio\footnote{Assuming $f_F > 0$.} $f_F/f_G$ stays bounded.\footnote{For example, change to use Single Instruction Multiple Data (SIMD) instructions.} In contrast, obtaining an unbounded improvement\-/ratio often requires considerable insight and fundamental changes to the way an algorithm works --- a new way of structuring data and making use of it.
 This definition of interesting provides the desired robustness against small changes in algorithms.
-Correspondingly, the fundamental \defi{abstraction} property is: \begin{itemize} \item \textbf{\property{Scale}}; if $f \domi \bar{f}$, then $f \domi \alpha \bar{f}$, for all $\alpha \in \posi{\TR}$. \end{itemize}